 These aren’t ads, and they aren’t user generated content that you can simply unfollow.
 This is content from publishers and news organizations that partner with Snapchat to target your teenager.
 There’s no way to filter most of this content or avoid it.
 And there’s no way to know whether your child has seen it or read it.
 Sure they could ignore it and use the platform without ever reading these articles, but the temptation is right there.
 Along with some racy images that I would definitely classify as porn, even if the world doesn’t think so.

-This type of content can also be found on Facebook, Twitter, and even Instagram.
+Yes, this type of content can also be found on Facebook, Twitter, and even Instagram.
 But it’s different.
-On these platforms you would have to search for or follow this content to see it.
+On those platforms you would have to search for or follow this content to see it.
 You have to deliberately seek it out.
 On Snapchat its pushed to you and forced upon you, lingering there with the subtleness of a delicious forbidden apple.
 One article found between my friend’s stories was captioned “What Your Parents Don’t Want You To See.”

 They aren’t even trying to hide the fact that the content they push to your kids is controversial.
 They want to push those boundaries and force their agenda upon our children.
 I absolutely believe that.